JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-14-User-Experience-Podcasts.md

 I don’t know if it means the difference in quality has to be 3x, but I do think this means that the content quality barrier for podcast adoption is much higher than that of textual adoption.
 High quality is hard to achieve.

+Does this put a limit on the level of adoption that podcasts can achieve?
+If not on a person-to-person basis (most people have had some exposure to podcasts), then on the percentage of total media time they take up?

 /End

 Check out some of my stuff: <a href="http://taaalk.co" target="_blank">Taaalk</a> and <a href="http://breatheindustries.com" target="_blank">Breathe Industries</a>